Red-eared firetail: Ecology

 The red-eared firetail is a seed eating estrildid, discreet and unusually solitary for an Australian grass finch species.
 This species often remains unobserved in dense vegetation while foraging in the lower storey.
 Their presence is revealed by distinctive calls and the bird is most frequently seen when perched high on the limb of a tree such as marri.
 The individuals form mated pairs rather than grouping.
 Their individual range is an area around one to two hundred metres across and they may join others while feeding where their territories overlap.
 Earnest defence of sites only occurs close to the nest, so boundaries between pairs may intersect without incident.
 Fledglings are eventually fought and driven from the nest site.

 The conservation status was at one time listed as rare or of special concern, the current status is as not threatened.
 It has an estimated global extent of occurrence of 20,000 to 50,000 kilometres squared.
-The species has been affected by the large scale clearing of jarrah forest for plantations of pine trees.
+The species has been affected by the large-scale clearing of jarrah forest for plantations of pine trees.

-The IUCN redlist (2016) has classified the species as being of least concern, citing the entry in Threatened and extinct birds of Australia (Garnett, 1992) that notes while much of its habitat is degraded by salinity or destroyed by changes in agricultural and water management, the usually sedentary habits of the species have not impeded their repopulation of suitable habitat.
+The IUCN Red List (2016) has classified the species as being of least concern, citing the entry in Threatened and extinct birds of Australia (Garnett, 1992) that notes while much of its habitat is degraded by salinity or destroyed by changes in agricultural and water management, the usually sedentary habits of the species have not impeded their repopulation of suitable habitat.
 The population is therefore presumed to be stable.

 Distribution

 The red-eared firetail is an endemic species of the south-western corner of Australia.
 The species is uncommon to scarce within its range, although it may be locally common in undisturbed locations, which is typically heavy forests and dense heaths around gullies, rivers, and swamps.
 The population density increases toward coastal areas of its range, especially at the south.
 The distribution range along the southern coast extends past Esperance to the east.
-From the southern coast the species occurs as far north as Cape Naturaliste, Bridgetown, Lake Muir, the Stirling Range, Gairdner River (Calyerup) and the Ravensthorpe Range, and is present off the coast at Bald and Coffin Islands near the city of Albany., The eastern extent of the population at the Esperance Plains region occurs at Cape Arid National Park, and at offshore outcrops of the Recherche Archipelago, such as Middle and Woody islands.
+From the southern coast the species occurs as far north as Cape Naturaliste, Bridgetown, Lake Muir, the Stirling Range, Gairdner River (Calyerup) and the Ravensthorpe Range, and is present off the coast at Bald and Coffin Islands near the city of Albany., The eastern extent of the population at the Esperance Plains region occurs at Cape Arid National Park, and at offshore outcrops of the Recherche Archipelago, such as Middle and Woody Islands.
 Records are more scarce north of Wungong Brook in the Darling and Stirling ranges, and there is decreasing population density toward inland regions of Fitzgerald River National Park and Ravensthorpe Range.
 The firetail is rare in the wheat belt and almost non-existent in the Swan Coastal Plain.

 The species is thought to breed throughout its distribution range, although this has only been recorded at locations west of longitude 120° East.
-While regarded as largely sedentary, adults my seasonally relocate outside of the breeding site and immature birds may be driven to new sites where the species is unrecorded in the breeding season.
+While regarded as largely sedentary, adults may seasonally relocate outside of the breeding site and immature birds may be driven to new sites where the species is unrecorded in the breeding season.